This missions life has highlighted in hundreds of ways how thankful I am for eternal life with Jesus.

-The struggle of this need for belonging, for home is a daily reality for missionaries.
+The struggle for home is a daily reality for overseas workers.

 “So, where are you from?” asked the man sitting next to me on the plane.